 The main purpose of a credit rating is to provide confidence and financial information to potential purchasers/investors in debentures issued by the District.
 The benefits of a strong credit rating are that it:

-In addition, the annual credit rating and analysis provides a snapshot of the financial position and performance of the corporation, by an independent agency, for both public and District Council to review.
+In addition, the annual credit rating and analysis provides a snapshot of the financial position and performance of the corporation, by an independent agency, for both the public and District Council to review.

 The District is committed to performance measurement for analysis of how our various programs, service levels and costs compare to other regions.